mgowanlock/gpu_lomb_scargle/README.md

 The data directory includes test data (all datasets used in the paper).
 The paper directory contains the source code used for the experimental evaluation in the paper.
 And the release code includes both CUDA and OpenACC functionality.
 The difference between the paper and release code is that many of the GPU performance parameters have been selected for the user so that a reasonable default configuration can be used without extensive knowledge of the details in the paper.
 However, if the user is interested in all of the bells and whistles included in the paper, then they should use the paper implementation.

-## OpenACC
-OpenACC allows the code to be executed on CPUs and GPUs, including offloading to both Nvidia and AMD GPUs.
-This implementation was included so that the algorithm can be used across different platforms; however, we do not claim that it is as efficient as the CUDA implementation.

 ## Data:
   * Ida 243 in the paper from the ZTF public survey (243_normalized_ztf_filter2.txt)